OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Conclusion and Future Work

 We propose OmniThink, a machine writing framework that emulates the human-like process of iterative expansion and reflection.
 Automatic and human evaluations demonstrate that OmniThink can generate well-founded, high-quality long articles.
-Our approach is model-agnostic and can be integrated with existing frameworks.
-In the future, we will explore more advanced machine writing methods that combine deeper reasoning with role-playing and human-computer interaction.
+OmniThink is model-agnostic and can be integrated with existing frameworks.
+In the future, we will explore more advanced machine writing methods that combine deeper reasoning with human-computer interaction.